vinteumorg/Floresta/readme.md

 If you want to use `libfloresta` to build your own Bitcoin application, you can find the documentation [here](https://docs.rs/floresta/).

+### Comunity

+If you want to discuss this project, you can join our Discord server [here](https://discord.gg/5Wj8fjjS93).

 ### Building

 You'll need Rust and Cargo, refer to [this](https://www.rust-lang.org/) for more details.
 Minimum support version is rustc 1.64 and newer.